markwryan/modernizing-legacy-systems/PITCHME.md

 ### dev life improvements

-* faster load times and better overall performance in our IDE
+* better overall performance in our IDE
 * resharper

 ---